Incorporation Services

 • At least 18 years of age

-• Not bankrupt
+• Not a bankrupt

 • Free of malpractice charges in the past